 SOO MYLAND, DIRECTOR

-Soo J. Myland is Of Counsel at MMZ LAW, A Professional Corporation, where she practices in the areas of estate planning and wealth preservation, business succession planning, special needs planning, Medi-Cal asset protection planning, trust
+Soo J. Myland is Of Counsel at MMZ LAW, A Professional Corporation, in Claremont, where she practices in the areas of estate planning and wealth preservation, business succession planning, special needs planning, Medi-Cal asset protection planning, trust

 MARCO ROBLES, DIRECTOR